samruddhishastri/Brick-breaker-game/README.md

 $ python3 main.py
 ```
 ### Guide to the game
-i) Use 'A' and 'D' keys to move the paddle to left and right
+i) Use 'A' and 'D' keys to move the paddle to left and right <br />
-ii) Use 'S' to launch the ball
+ii) Use 'S' to launch the ball <br />
 iii) Initially you have 10 balls.
-Each time you hit the ground, you will lose one ball
+Each time you hit the ground, you will lose one ball <br />
-iv) There are 3 levels
+iv) There are 3 levels <br />
-v) Use 'N' to skip levels
+v) Use 'N' to skip levels <br />
-iv) You need to break all the breakable bricks before the balls get over to move to next level
+iv) You need to break all the breakable bricks before the balls get over to move to next level <br />
-v) There are different powerups to aid you in the game
+v) There are different powerups to aid you in the game <br />
-vi) You need to beat the UFO in the third level to win the game
+vi) You need to beat the UFO in the third level to win the game <br />

 ### OOPS concepts used in the game